Who and why?

 - Professional organizer for your activity – all practicalities will be taken care of by NIVA

-- A possibility to build your international networks
+- The possibility to build your international networks

 The NIVA board, which consists of one representative from each Nordic country, selects the courses.

-NIVA has done online courses since 2020 with very good experiences.
+NIVA has provided online courses since 2020 with very good experiences.

-The online format is an excellent opportunity to reach far beyond the Nordics.
-Approx. half of all participants join from Central and Eastern Europe, Asia, Africa and Latin America, while the remaining participants are from the Nordics.
+The online format is an excellent opportunity to reach far beyond the Nordic Region.
+Roughly half of all participants join us from Central and Eastern Europe, Asia, Africa and Latin America, while the other half join us from the Nordic countries.

-The online courses provide an excellent opportunity to spread your research worldwide, connect with OSH experts and practitioners across the world and discuss issues on a global scale.
+Our online courses provide an excellent opportunity to share your research worldwide, connect with OHS experts and practitioners across the globe, and discuss issues on a global scale.

-On-site courses have great opportunities for face-to-face networking with shared meals and a social program.
+On-site courses offer great opportunities for face-to-face networking with shared meals and a social program.

-On-site courses have a higher threshold for participation due to higher course price, travel costs and having to set aside more time.
+These courses have a higher threshold for participation due to the higher course price, travel costs, and the need to set aside more time.

-On-site courses therefore usually have smaller groups of participants, mostly from the Nordics.
+Consequently, on-site courses usually have smaller groups of participants, mostly from the Nordic Region.

-A webinar is a short online event of approximately 1-5 hours.
+A webinar is a short online event lasting between one and five hours.

-It usually consists of lecturing and some interaction with participants, but much less than that of online or on-site courses and very limited opportunities for networking.
+It usually consists of a lecture and some interaction with participants, but much less than in an online or on-site courses, with very limited opportunities for networking.

-The number of participants may be up to 100 or more.
+The number of participants can be up to 100 or more.

 Instructions for planning a NIVA course

-Before submitting a course proposal, please read through our instructions on what to expect when planning and carrying out a NIVA course in regards of the roles of the different actors, time shedule, budget, marketing etc.
+Before submitting a course proposal, please read through our instructions on what to expect when planning and implementing a NIVA course in respect of the roles of the different actors, time schedule, budget, marketing etc.

-The deadline for proposals of courses due to be organized in 2024 is 31st of January 2023.
+The deadline for proposals for courses due to be organized in 2025 is 31 January 2024.